Mont Sainte-Victoire (Cézanne)

-Mont Sainte-Victoire is a series of oil paintings by French artist Paul Cézanne, depicting the French mountain Montagne Sainte-Victoire.
+Mont Sainte-Victoire is a series of oil paintings by French artist Paul Cézanne, depicting the French mountain Montagne Sainte-Victoire in Provence.

 Description

 Montagne Sainte-Victoire is a mountain in southern France, overlooking Aix-en-Provence.
 It became the subject of a number of Cézanne's paintings, in total numbering about eighty paintings and watercolors.

 Only half a year after the opening of the Aix–Marseille railway line on October 15, 1877, Cézanne wrote to his friend Émile Zola on April 14, 1878, praising Mont Sainte-Victoire—seen from the train as it crossed the Arc River Valley bridge—as a “beau motif” (“beautiful motif”).
 Around this time, at the age of thirty-nine, Cézanne began, for the first time, a series of paintings devoted to Mont Sainte-Victoire in his native Aix-en-Provence.
 It is therefore highly probable that this celebrated series was inspired by the scenery viewed from the window of a moving train.

 Indeed, in numerous works from the Mont Sainte-Victoire series, the railway bridge on the Aix–Marseille line, which crosses the Arc River Valley, is depicted near the center-right of the composition.

 Mont Sainte-Victoire became one of Cézanne's most repeated and varied themes, with Cézanne changing something about the scene each time, from his angle to the lighting to the compositional specifics to the mood he tried to evoke.
 Cézanne used three primary vantage points for these paintings: near his brother-in-law property in Bellevue, near Bibemus quarry, and in Les Lauves.
 His scenes generally included Mont Sainte-Victoire itself, a grey-white limestone mountain, and the surrounding valley and plains that the mountain rose from.

 Cézanne's Mont Sainte-Victoire paintings fell into two main periods: those he executed during his so-called "period of synthesis," from roughly the 1870s to 1895, and those he created during his late period, from around 1895 until his death in 1906.
 Through both periods, Cézanne painted in watercolor as well as oil paints to capture Mont Sainte-Victoire with more transparency and lightness.

 These paintings belong to Post-Impressionism.
 Cézanne used geometry to describe nature and different colours to represent the depth of objects.
 Cézanne generally tried to convey the eternal, interior structure of the scene before him, more than the ephemeral surface features.
 While the Impressionists tried to depict nature directly as they saw it, Cézanne generally tried to convey a sense of what was beneath what the naked eye could see, though he still had a sharp eye for subtle changes in light and atmosphere.
 Cézanne tried to evoke emotions through his works and "find order in his sensations."
 The whole series embodies Cézanne's struggle to mold nature into art through geometric forms and effects of color.